-The world will become less and less safe places, and the middle class will continue to shrink even in the US, where its share has fallen to a minimum over 40 years.
+The world will become less and less safe places, and the middle class will continue to shrink even in the US, where its share has shrunk to a maximum in 40 years.

 The beginning of the redistribution of the world leaves little chance for the survival of third world countries that do not have real sovereignty, which guarantees the nuclear shield and the development of the manufacturing industry with a focus on the domestic market.

 Alas, in the case of Russia, the time for industrialization, which only lazy people did not write about in the past years, and the turn to the East, which remained rather on paper than in reality, is largely lost.

 The Russian Federation is flying full steam ahead in perhaps the biggest crisis since its inception in 1991.
 Yes, cheap oil in our stories it was already there, but there was no cheap oil with wars on two fronts - Syrian and Novorossiysk, as well as the loss of the usual markets, sanctions, and the prospect of destabilization of the Caucasus and Central Asia, and the growth of internal instability.